sower-proxy/sower/ARCHITECTURE.md

 - Local listeners use explicit shutdown hooks instead of blocking forever with unmanaged goroutines.
 - Network operations use timeouts and `context` to limit hangs during dialing and remote rule downloads.
 - The admin console persists rule changes as bounded deltas in `admin.state_file`, without rewriting TOML or rule sources.
 It also exposes a sanitized effective-config view and persists whitelisted overrides: `log_level` and the DNS upstreams apply immediately, every other whitelisted field (remote, listeners, rule sources) takes effect on the next restart.
 Clearing an override reverts the field to the file/flag configuration. `--ignore-admin-state` is the startup escape hatch for a bad state file or override.
 - The admin server is disabled by default, binds to loopback by default, and requires a password when enabled; an empty password falls back to a startup-generated random one printed once in the log, and the login page tells the user where to find it.
+Login is rate-limited per remote IP (five failures lock for fifteen minutes).
 The frontend never stores the password (HttpOnly session cookie only).
 - The admin restart endpoint replaces the process image in place (`exec` on Unix, same PID) so systemd stays unaware; on platforms without in-place restart the endpoint reports an error instead of acknowledging a restart that would fail.
 Sessions persist to `admin.session_file` (atomic write, 0600) so a restart keeps the browser logged in; `admin.disable_session_persistence` and `admin.cookie_secure` tune that behavior.
 Session persistence is best-effort: a disk write failure never blocks login or leaves a revoked session valid in memory — the in-memory state stays authoritative and the failure is logged.
 - Rule hit statistics (per matched rule, per category) and rule-miss statistics (per domain for connections that matched no rule) are tracked in bounded in-memory maps fed by router observers; rule mutations invalidate the hit domain cache so counts stay attributable to the current rule set.
 - The admin console can share the DNS HTTP proxy listener on port 80 when `admin.addr` equals `dns.serve:80`; classification is Host-based (origin-form requests with the listener IP as Host are admin traffic), so proxying a target whose Host equals the listener IP is inherently ambiguous and routes to admin.
 The HTTPS and DNS listeners speak different protocols and cannot be shared.